dangoor/rpc/README.md

 rpc.addRequestHandler('liftSomething', myUsefulFunction);
 ```

-If the other endpoint calls `remote.liftSomething('quickly, { carefully: true })`, our newly registerd `myUsefulFunction` will serve that request, receiving the same arguments sent in the call.
+If the other endpoint calls `remote.liftSomething('quickly, { carefully: true })`, our newly registered `myUsefulFunction` will serve that request, receiving the same arguments sent in the call.
 The function can return a value or a promise (and so can be an `async function` too).

 You can pass in options as a third parameter to *addRequestHandler*. *useCallback* will add a Node.js-style callback when calling the function, using that to resolve the method response (and ignore whateveer the handler function returns directly.)
 You can also provide a `context` to set "this" when running your function.
 (But remember that "this" cannot be changed for arrow functions.)
 The full type signature is: `rpc.addRequestHandler(methodName: string, handlerFn: (...args: any[] => any | Promise<any>), opts?: NamedRequestHandlerOpts) => RemotePromise`.